turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 run the test with `rake`.
 Does it pass? (hopefully it should)

 What about if you turn your wifi connection off?

+Without a network connection our test is doomed to fail.
+Our application connects to the twitter API, and there's currently no infrastructure in place to prevent this from happening in the test suite.

+Fortunately for us, the Twitter API is relatively fast, but things will still slow down pretty quickly if we have a lot of tests hitting it.

-Without a network connection our test is doomed to fail because we are connecting to the live twitter api.
-In this case twitter is usually pretty fast, but we can also imagine things getting pretty slow if we had a lot of these.
+Additionally, we'd like the tests to work offline anyway (imagine a CI environment, or simply a situation when you don't have network access).
+And to top it off, currently our test suite runs will count against the quota of API requests Twitter allows us under their [Rate Limits](can also imagine things getting pretty slow if we had a lot of these.
+).

 Onward to mocking!